anandology/python-practice-book/source/1-getting-started.rst

 Running Python Interpreter
 --------------------------

 Python comes with an interactive interpreter.
-When you type ``python`` in your shell or command prompt, the python interpreter becomes active with a ``>>>`` prompt and awaits for your commands.
+When you type ``python`` in your shell or command prompt, the python interpreter becomes active with a ``>>>`` prompt and waits for your commands.

 .. code-block:: python